 Serve this smoked pork platter for a fun, Cuban-inspired "grazing" meal featuring pineapple, mojo sauce, plantains, and avocado!

 My mind's on creative dinner parties.
-And with the popularity of charcuterie boards, I'm trying out different ways of serving by guests with platters of food, displaying a visually appealing spread through a mix of meat, fresh produce, and herbs.
+And with the popularity of charcuterie boards, I'm trying out different ways of serving guests with platters of food, displaying a visually appealing spread through a mix of meat, fresh produce, and herbs.

 With succulent smoked pork and easy fresh produce, this platter is a summer barbecue must-make!